hollyouellette/stock-analysis/README.md

 When refactoring this VBA script, two considerations were taken into account:

  1. Improving the processing speed of the code.
- 2. Updating Variable names to more specifically describe what data they represent.
+ 2. Updating variable names to more specifically describe what data they represent.

 ##### Improving the Processing Speed